Frederisk/Wikitext-VSCode-Extension/README.md

 ## Release Notes

-- Added the support of JSON for Graph and Templatedata tags.
-- Added the support preparation for CSS.
+- Added more snippets.
-- Changed the rendering of word conversion.
+- Now, the settings about host have been migrated to the Settings page.
-- Fixed some issues of bold and italic closing conditions.
+- Fixed some typo and other details.
-- Fixed some typos.
+- Fixed an issue where the dialog for changing host would not appear.

 ## Special Thanks